Sweden

 The University of Helsinki Doctoral School has a total of 33 doctoral programmes.
 The doctoral school and programmes cooperate in research and doctoral education, and the structure of doctoral education encompasses all of the University's disciplines and doctoral researchers.
 Doctoral programmes in environmental, food and biological sciences.

-9. Research opportunities in Europe
+9. List of PHD Programs in Europe

 10. How to Find a PhD in Europe?